R-oso/BUD-testing/README.md

 <script src="https://cdnjs.cloudflare.com/ajax/libs/p5.js/0.9.0/addons/p5.sound.min.js"></script>
 ```

 We needed to access data about each individual species of plant.
-After collecting data about plants and their preferrec amount of sunlight and hydration, i put these statistics inside of a csv file.
+After collecting data about plants and their preferred amount of sunlight and hydration, i put these statistics inside of a csv file.
 To parse the csv file and make the information inside of it ready to use, we decided to use PapaParse.

  `<script src="https://cdnjs.cloudflare.com/ajax/libs/PapaParse/5.3.0/papaparse.min.js"></script>`